Streets of Children: Tarlabaşı

 Because the Tarlabaşı Community Centre is a very successful organisation, it has been visited by representatives from all over the world.
 Among many successful organisations of the community centre, we feel the need to mention two of them; the following two paragraphs are quotations from the website of the Community Centre:

 The Club of Sparkling Children was founded in 2008.
-The club members are meeting up every week with the purpose of discussing their rights, agendas, and needs within the scope of children's rights.
-The club creates an environment for the children to express themselves freely and publishes a called The Sparkling Children in every three months within the framework of the specified themes.
-The activities of The Club of the Sparkling Children, where the members of the writers and members are the children aged between 8 and 14, are supported by the Sabancı Foundation, Changemakers Program as a part of “I have Things to Say” Project within the period of 2014-2015.
+The club members are meeting up every week with the purpose of discussing their rights, agendas, and needs within the scope of children’s rights.
+The club creates an environment for the children to express themselves freely and publishes a magazine called The Sparkling Children in every three months within the framework of the specified themes.
+The activities of The Club of the Sparkling Children, where the members of the magazine writers and members are the children aged between 8 and 14, are supported by the Sabancı Foundation, Changemakers Program as a part of “I have Things to Say” Project within the period of 2014-2015.

-The literacy program continues since 2006 with the support of AÇEV for the who had to leave primary school or couldn't continue their education due to various reasons.
+The literacy program continues since 2006 with the support of AÇEV for the women who had to leave primary school or couldn’t continue their education due to various reasons.
 Those who participate in the program regularly and pass the exam which is organised by the Public Education Directorate, deserve the “certificate of literate”.
-Each year approximately 20 participate in the program at the Tarlabaşı Community Centre.
+Each year approximately 20 women participate in the program at the Tarlabaşı Community Centre.

 Today, someone hardly finds the Tarlabaşı as it was in the old day because the surroundings have been demolished by the government’s urbanisation projects.
 These NGOs still try to raise awareness in Tarlabaşı and resist against the government’s project.
 They save children and help the needy settlers, instead of leaving or demolishing or, more properly, gentrifying the neighbourhood.
 For your interest, most of them need volunteers to deal with this gentrification.
 If you would be interested in taking part in these organisations we highly recommend you to visit their offices which are located in the area.